XetalSL/stateful.lsl/README.md

-stateful.lsl is a preprocessor macro library for lsl scripts.
+# stateful.lsl

-This library enables describing and building dynamic message passing between links and region prims
+stateful.lsl is a preprocessor macro library for lsl scripts that enables defining structured messages that self update internal fields in lsl scripts. structured messages can be easily defined as being passed between linked prims or region prims.